vulkayes/vulkayes-thesis/documents/design/drop_order.md

 }
 ```

-*Note: Full implementation of both these programs is available in the appendix.*
+*Note: Full implementation of both these programs is available on the included CD.*

 In the Rust version, the compiler provides move semantics, protects us from ever using a value that was moved and the program behaves as expected.
 The `surface` is destroyed exacly when `destroy_without_window` is called.